Trivulzianus/3Domain/README.md

 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for deta

-markdown

-### Instructions:
-- Replace `your_spider_file.py` with the actual filename of your spider code.
-- Update the GitHub repository link and your username accordingly.
-- You can also add any other sections or details specific to your project as needed.